-Now, if you don't know what an annuity is, the idea is very simple: you've built up a lump sum through your working life, and you then use that lump sum to get an income that will pay out until you die.
+Now, if you do not know what an annuity is, the idea is very simple: you have built up a lump sum through your working life, and you then use that lump sum to get an income that will pay out until you die.
 That lump sum is normally known as the pension pot.
-Say you've got a £100,000 pot.
+Say you have got a £100,000 pot.
 That pot could have come from your own contributions, or contributions from your employer or mostly likely contributions from both.

-In this video I'm not going to look at whether it's a good idea to save money into a pension pot.
-That's a really big, controversial issue, no time for that today.
-What I am saying is: let's assume you've got this pension pot, now we've got to look at how to get the best possible income from that pot.
+In this video I am not going to look at whether it is a good idea to save money into a pension pot.
+That is a really big, controversial issue, no time for that today.
+What I am saying is: let us assume you've got this pension pot, now we have got to look at how to get the best possible income from that pot.
 And the classic way to convert the pot into income is to buy an annuity.

-So let's imagine you're 65 years old, you're in good health, and you don't want to provide any income for a spouse after you've died.
-You just want an income that will pay out every year until you die, and you're happy that that income doesn't rise during your retirement.
+So let's imagine you are 65 years old, you are in good health, and you do not want to provide any income for a spouse after you have died.
+You just want an income that will pay out every year until you die, and you are happy that that income does not rise during your retirement.
 So if you started out at £5,000 a year, you carry on getting £5,000 a year, each and every year until you die.

-So you've got £100,000, you're 65 years old, all the other stuff I've just said, the income doesn't rise, at the moment the best annuity I can find today would pay out just over £6,200 a year.
+So you've got £100,000, you are 65 years old, all the other stuff I have just said, the income does not rise, at the moment the best annuity I can find today would pay out just over £6,200 a year.
 And that would pay out until you die.

-I suspect that a lot of you are thinking that's pretty disappointing, I'd agree.
-Sadly, annuity rates are very low these days, but that's the reality, that's the most you could get.
+I suspect that a lot of you are thinking that is pretty disappointing, I would agree.
+Sadly, annuity rates are very low these days, but that is the reality, that is the most you could get.

 And if you wanted to get an annual payment that rose each year in line with inflation, the best annuity that I could find was just over £3,700 a year.
 So again, very disappointing.

 So how can you make sure you get the best possible income from that pot?
-The best way for many people is probably not to buy an annuity at all, and get on a different road, and do something that's called ‘income drawdown'.
+The best way for many people is probably not to buy an annuity at all, and get on a different road, and do something that is called income drawdown'.

-With income drawdown, you don't buy an annuity, you set up an income drawdown scheme.
-You then withdraw a certain amount of money each year from the pot, and the pot stays invested in the stock market and other assets, so hopefully continues to grow, and so hopefully you'll actually be able to get an annual income that might continue to grow through your retirement.
+With income drawdown, you do not buy an annuity, you set up an income drawdown scheme.
+You then withdraw a certain amount of money each year from the pot, and the pot stays invested in the stock market and other assets, so hopefully continues to grow, and so hopefully you will actually be able to get an annual income that might continue to grow through your retirement.

 For most people, there are limits on how much money you can draw out each year.
-So right now, if you're around 65, get roughly £6,200 as an annuity, about the maximum you could withdraw for an income drawdown, would be £7,500 a year.
+So right now, if you are around 65, get roughly £6,200 as an annuity, about the maximum you could withdraw for an income drawdown, would be £7,500 a year.

 That sounds good and it is good.
 There are many ways Income Drawdown is a better approach than an annuity, but there is risk.
-There is a risk that the pot many not grow fast enough, and you'll get close to running out of money before you die, the pot may whittled away.
+There is a risk that the pot many not grow fast enough, and you will get close to running out of money before you die, the pot may whittled away.

 The other downside is the charges can be quite high with drawdown.
-So if your pot is lower than £50,000, I'd say you really shouldn't consider drawdown.
+So if your pot is lower than £50,000, I would say you really should not consider drawdown.
 The bigger your pot, the less the charges matter, and the more appealing income drawdown becomes.

-If you're considering going down that road, definitely get some professional advice from an accountant, or an IFA, but it's well worth considering.
+If you are considering going down that road, definitely get some professional advice from an accountant, or an IFA, but it's well worth considering.

 If you decide to go for the traditional annuity solution with a guaranteed income until you die, there are two more really important tips here.

 The first one is to shop around before you buy the annuity.
 Once you've bought the classic, traditional annuity you're done.
-If you've got £6,200 a year, you cannot change it.
-If you've bought that level annuity with the unchanged income payout, you can't go back and change your mind.
-It's done for life.
+If you have got £6,200 a year, you cannot change it.
+If you have bought that level annuity with the unchanged income payout, you cannot go back and change your mind.
+It is done for life.

-You want the best possible deal when you're buying the annuity, and you don't want to make the mistake that many people make of buying an annuity from the company that managed that pension pot.
-A lot of people just go "all right, I've got the pension pot that company provided me with, so I'll buy an annuity from them".
-If you do that there's a strong chance you won't get the best deal.
+You want the best possible deal when you are buying the annuity, and you do not want to make the mistake that many people make of buying an annuity from the company that managed that pension pot.
+A lot of people just go "all right, I've got the pension pot that company provided me with, so I will buy an annuity from them".
+If you do that there is a strong chance you will not get the best deal.

-If you shop around through companies like Annuity Direct, you'll certainly find higher annuity incomes offered to you.
+If you shop around through companies like Annuity Direct, you will certainly find higher annuity incomes offered to you.
 Typically, you could get as much as a 20% boost to your annuity compared to what you're offered by your current pension pot provider.

 The other really important thing to do is if you have any medical conditions, or any lifestyle issues that might damage your health, make sure you tell the annuity providers when you apply for a quote.
-So obviously if you've got cancer, or any heart conditions, asthma, diabetes, tell them.
-If you're a smoker, if you're a heavy drinker, tell them.
-All of these things mean that you're more likely to die in the relatively near future.
+So obviously if you have got cancer, or any heart conditions, asthma, diabetes, tell them.
+If you are a smoker, if you are a heavy drinker, tell them.
+All of these things mean that you are more likely to die in the relatively near future.
 That means the annuity providers feel able to pay you a higher annual income, because they think your lifespan is going to be shorter.
-So don't hold back, put all that information in the application form.
+So do not hold back, put all that information in the application form.

 Another really important thing to do is when you buy the annuity, you have the right to take 25% of the pension pot out as a tax free lump sum.
 So in this example, you could take out £25,000.